Updated: February 7, 2022 by Jennifer Munsell

 - Not as budget-friendly as other options

-This enclosure can make the perfect centerpiece to a room when decorated, but keep in mind that your ball python won’t really be able to make the most out of the space because of the tall dimensions.
+This ball python enclosure can make the perfect centerpiece to a room when decorated, but keep in mind that your ball python won’t really be able to make the most out of the space because of the tall dimensions.

 How to Choose the Best Terrarium for Your Ball Python